21th MÁLAGA FILM FESTIVAL- CINEMA IN SPANISH (2018)

 SILVER BIZNAGA TO THE BEST MUSIC

-Edesio Alejandro, for Los buenos demonios
+Edesio Alejandro, by Los buenos demonios

 SILVER BIZNAGA ‘DELUXE’ TO THE BEST CINEMATOGRAPHY

-Guillermo Nieto, for No dormirás
+Guillermo Nieto, by No dormirás

 SILVER BIZNAGA TO THE BEST MONTAGE

-Pablo Zumárraga, for No dormirás
+Pablo Zumárraga, by No dormirás

 Likewise, the following complementary prizes are granted: